reysylaj/Cloud_Native_Monitoring_App/README.md

 I ran: aws iam list-users to see if aws is configurated properly and see that the user that is appers is the same with the account logged on AWS.

 - Python3
-I searched for Python software and downloaded the last version.
+I searched for Python software and downloaded the latest version.

 - IDE – VS Code
 Searched and installed Visual Studio Code.